dspeyer/dspeyer.github.io/combat/index.md

 If multiple people ready based on the same trigger, they roll initiative to determine who acts first.

+You may ready an action based on a trigger you perform.
+If so, you gain +5 on initiative for that trigger.
+For example, you could ready an action "If I see someone after rounding that corner" and you would have a +5 on initiative against the person on the far side who's trigger was "If someone rounds that corner".

 ## Addrenal Surges

 You have a number of addrenal surges equal to your con mod.
 When you